 Road Conditions in Costa Rica

-While highways are generally okay, every other road is full of potholes, unpaved dirt road and very bumpy.
+While highways are generally okay, every other road is full of potholes.
+This is especially true in rural areas where everything is an unpaved dirt road and very bumpy.

-Our recommendation for car hire Costa Rica is a 4 wheel drive, especially if you are visiting during the rainy season.
-Beware of drivers on the wrong side of the road as they attempt to avoid the huge potholes.
+Our recommendation for car hire Costa Rica is a four wheel drive, especially if you are visiting during the rainy season.
+Even on two lane roads, beware of drivers on the wrong side of the road as they attempt to avoid the huge potholes.

-There are plenty of companies offering car rental Costa Rica.
+There are plenty of rental car companies in Costa Rica.
 You can find international operators such as Hertz, Avis, Budget, Dollar, and Economy, but there are so many more.

 Just be sure to do your research before committing to renting a car from an unknown car rental company.
 Make sure they are legit and trustworthy.

 Comprehensive car insurance is essential when you rent a car in Costa Rica.
-Rental companies will charge for even the most minor damage and it can be a tidy sum.
+Usually called “liability insurance,” this coverage is a requirement under Costa Rican law.
+Car rental companies will charge for even the most minor damage and it can be a tidy sum.

-Remember, when looking at the different options for car hire Costa Rica, that third party liability insurance is mandatory but is not included in the quote.
+Remember, when looking at the different options for car hire in Costa Rica, third party liability insurance is mandatory but not included in the quote.

-What looks like a really cheap deal at first, may not be as cheap as you first think.
+What looks like a really cheap deal at first may not be as cheap as you think.
 You’ll have to add on an extra $15-30 per day for this insurance when you rent a car in Costa Rica.